fofr/sam-and-paul.com/source/_posts/barcelona-spain.md

 In the cool, air conditioned room, with its dark brown wooden décor, tiled and glistening bathroom, thick curtains and huge beds, we recovered, in four star luxury.

-{% figure spain-cadaques-barcelona-306.jpg portrait %}Samantha explaining the photograph I should take outside Hotel Center{% endfigure %}
+{% figure spain-cadaques-barcelona-306.jpg portrait %}
+Samantha explaining the photograph I should take outside Hotel Center
+{% endfigure %}

-{% figure spain-cadaques-barcelona-144.jpg landscape %}Our room in Hotel Center{% endfigure %}
+{% figure spain-cadaques-barcelona-144.jpg landscape %}
+Our room in Hotel Center
+{% endfigure %}

 ## Walking tour